AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 $response = Invoke-Expression $helloCode;
 Write-Host $response;
 ```
-This above, will not work because the Invoke-Expression response is a [PSObject Class](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.psobject?view=powershellsdk-7.0.0), that is a generic object type, you can look futher for their inside attributes, but there is a faster way to get this with ***Out-String*** cmdlet, this will be called using pipes and will the get string value (just like toString()) and return to us, that way we can get the string value itself.
+This above, will not work because the Invoke-Expression response is a [PSObject Class](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.psobject?view=powershellsdk-7.0.0), that is a generic object type, you can look futher for their inside attributes, but there is a faster way to get this with ***Out-String*** cmdlet, this will be called using pipes and will get string value (just like toString()) and return to us, that way we can get the string value itself.

 ```powershell
 $response = Invoke-Expression $helloCode | Out-String;